-- f.
+- process possibly becoming necessary in the near future.
+Ocean flooding on those areas included in the exception, will have to meet all County flood criteria measures. - f.
 The area regarded in this exception does not appear to constitute an important or critical wildlife habitat.
 However, Bayocean peninsula which is adjacent to the developed area does have wildlife habitats such as nesting areas for the snowy plover. - g.
 The compatibility of the area would be maintained since development would continue to be single family residential.

-CAPE MEARES AREA
+MAP 12 CAPE MEARES AREA